Satellite-Layer/Friends-Are-Assets/README.md

 # Friends-Are-Assets
-Allow users to connect and track each other's stock portfolios.
+Allow users to join stock portfolios in a shared dashboard.